Skip to content

 How can I compare loans?

-Start by working out how much you want to borrow and for how long.
-Then use our loan comparison service.
-We’ll do all the leg work for you and show you a list of options.
-You’ll be able to check if you can use a loan for debt consolidation, if repayment holidays are allowed and if there are conditions for repaying early.
+You can compare loans with Compare the Market.
+We’ll only show you those that you’re likely to be accepted for, without affecting your credit score.
+You’ll be able to check if you can use a loan for debt consolidation, if repayment holidays are allowed and if there are any charges for repaying early.

 Compare the Market acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and availability.